 On the board, there is a red ball that has dimples on it.
 The red ball is used to improve strength and flexibility in the feet.
 This helps your brain anticipate uneven surfaces faster.
 The faster you can adjust to uneven surfaces, the better your balance is, and the faster you might re-balance yourself if you thought you were going to fall.

-If you just starting out, you won't be using the red ball.
+If you are starting out, you won't be using the red ball.
 The intermediate exercise video included with 60Up shows you how to use it.

 The cost is $249.95.
 This includes: